• *About Young Wifey*

 I made mini cheese cake cups for dessert and served them with either chocolate sauce or cherry topping (more sour than sweet).
 It was refrigerator cheese cake and I prefer my baked recipe.

-Dinner was nice, great food and great company.
+Dinner was nice; great food and great company.
 My parents are always more than willing (and encouraging) to try my new recipes/concoctions.
-I love having them here.
+I love having them here!

-Young Wifey’s Blog Facebook Page
+Follow Young Wifey's Blog on WordPress.com

 Enter your email address to subscribe to Young Wifey's Blog and receive notifications of new posts by email.

-Join 1,274 other followers
+Join 1,500 other subscribers

 YW’s Blog History

-Craft Blogs
+Craft & DIY Blogs

-• The Graphics Fairy LLC
+• The Graphics Fairy

 Food Blogs